Getting started

 Mantine for Figma

-Design files are not used during the development process of the library – there are no official Figma or Sketch files.
+Design is not a part of the development process – there are no official Figma or Sketch design files.
 However, there are community-driven projects that provide Figma components based on Mantine.
-Note that these projects are not maintained by Mantine team, and we do not guarantee that they are up-to-date with the latest Mantine version.
+Note that these projects are not maintained by Mantine team, and it is not guaranteed that they are up-to-date with the latest Mantine version.

 License